 - 11.6.1.
-The distributor must restore the customer's supply as soon as possible after a planned interruption. - 11.6.2.
+The distributor must use best endeavours to restore the customer's supply as soon as possible after a planned interruption. - 11.6.2.
 This clause 11.6 applies to an exempt distributor.

 11.7.
 Cancellation or rescheduling of planned interruptions